junuxyz/junuxyz.github.io/content/posts/fluent-python-cheat-sheet.md

 <br>
 ## Chapter 4.
 Text vs Bytes

-As mentioned in page 97 ("In the end, most of the issues covered in this chapter do not affect programmers who deal only with ASCII text."), I will skip some parts since those are not my immediate interest for now.
+As mentioned in page 97 ("In the end, most of the issues covered in this chapter do not affect programmers who deal only with ASCII text."), I will skip most of the parts in this chapter since these does not seem to be my immediate interest for now.

 ### Byte Essentials